Data-driven Thermal Anomaly Detection for Batteries using Unsupervised Shape Clustering: The Anomaly Detection Method

-\begin{enumerate} \item \textit{The battery pack initially operates normally}: We use the original operational data to acquire the reference cluster membership.
-It is worth mentioning that the proposed method only needs a small size of measurement data to extract the infomation.
-For example, in Section~\ref{exp}, only 4 minutes of normal operation data is used. \item \textit{The anomaly does not occur in all measurements in the same manner}: In theory, anomalies can cause no deviation in the measurement clustering if they affect all measurements simultaneously and in the same way without disrupting the existing cluster memberships.
+In theory, anomalies can cause no deviation in the measurement clustering if they affect all measurements simultaneously and in the same way, without disrupting the existing cluster memberships.
 Under such circumstances, the proposed method would not be effective.
-However, it is unlikely to happen in real-life.
+However, it is unlikely to happen in real life.
 A typical anomaly first appears only in one or a few measurements and can be detected by the proposed method.